|Elliott Sound Products||Sinewave Oscillators|

 Figure 2 - The 'Classic' Wien Bridge Oscillator

-R2 (marked *) needs to be changed to suit the lamp's resistance.
+R2 (marked *) needs to be changed to suit the lamp's resistance, with the value shown being about right for a 28V, 40mA lamp (however, see note below).
 The lamp must be a low current type, and even so will cause some pain for most opamps.
-Opamps are not designed to provide more than a few milliamps during normal operation, but the lamp may require 20mA or more before its resistance rises enough to be useful.
+Increasing the value of R2 may not allow enough current through the lamp to allow it to stabilise the output level, unless higher supply voltages are used to allow sufficient lamp current.
+Opamps are not designed to provide more than a few milliamps during normal operation, but the lamp may require 20mA or more (peak) before its resistance rises enough to be useful.
 See below for a detailed explanation of how the stabilisation process actually works.

 The Wien bridge itself is a phase shift network and a very basic (low Q) filter.
 At the critical frequency, there is a 0° phase shift, so there is positive feedback to the non-inverting input of the amplifier (in this case, an opamp).
 Figure 3 shows the general scheme of the Wien bridge, including the amplitude and phase response.
 You can see the basic filter response too.
 The upper capacitor causes the low frequency rolloff, and the lower cap causes the high frequency rolloff.
 The resistors (one in series, one in parallel) set the frequency - in this case 1.59kHz.
 This is calculated from the values of R and C (which must be identical for R1, R2 and C1, C2).
 Frequency is determined from ...